martinmorando/applied-ai/002-is-it-a-russian-text/README.md

 |convnext_base_in22k  | squish            | 10   | 0.070423 |0.056338 @ epoch #8 |
 |convnext_base_in22k  | RandomResizedCrop | 10   | 0.126761 |0.126761 @ epoch #2 |
 |convnext_base_in22k  | squish            | 5    | 0.070423 |0.070423 @ epoch #3 |

+After trying all these, as ~7% error rate seems ok, I decided to test it with external data.
+I tried it with Wikipedia screenshots, and it seems to be working correctly for identifying Russian texts.

 ## 3rd search